 - Joint Support – Glucosamine and Chondroitin supplements are good to support joint health in any dog.

 - Rest – Make sure your dog stays in a confined area without distraction.
 Carpets are preferable, avoid steps, jumping, running or rough play during this time.
 Toys such as frozen Kongs filled with peanut butter or bully sticks are a good way to help them alleviate boredom.

 - Controlled Exercise – Take a few, short, leash walks per day under controlled conditions to ensure your dog maintains muscle, and to also encourage the growth of scar tissue around the injured ligament.

 - Pay Attention to Your Dog – Your best friend will tell you how they’re doing.
 Go at their pace, and avoid doing too much, too soon!

 Mandie Shaner is the founder of Dog Knee Injury, an owner resource dedicated to helping people facing CCL injuries in their pets.
-She also is active in Pit Bull advocacy/animal rescue through Save A Bull, and co-owns a WordPress web development company: Design SEO Hosting.
+She also is active in Pit Bull advocacy/animal rescue through Save A Bull.

 Evaluating PRP Treatment for Dogs: Platelet-Rich Plasma Treatment (PRP) for Partial Cranial Cruciate Ligament (CCL) Tears—Would I Do It Again?